 (2) those committing serious thefts of precious cultural relics.”

 Thus, according to the above section, the main emphasis is money and property, or should say any property public or private with certain value.
 This article when deals with the normal conventional property is relatively straight forward, although there was a Constitutional issues with the recognition of “Private Property” used over here, but that disputed has been settled recently.
+[10] Accordingly, the obvious issue now is that whether if cyber property could be seen as property with value in the conventional senses.

 In order to determine this, the PRC Criminal Code also provided regulations in regards to this, according to Article 287: